Designer Plugins

 The following static methods are available on the TransportCommand class to trigger transport actions programmatically:

-In each case, the transport_manager is the target transport manager the command is sent to, and source should always be set to d3 (the global Designer application object).
+In each case, the transport_manager is the target transport manager the command is sent to, and source should always be set to state.
+Other sources are used internally to perform filtering and logging.

 |---|---|